ASSERT-KTH/deptrim/README.md

 | `<createAllPomSpecialized>` |   `boolean`   | If this is `true`, DepTrim creates all the combinations of specialized version of the original POM in the root of the project (i.e., $2^y$ POM files will be created).
 Name format is `pom-specialized-n-x-y.xml`, where `n` is the combination number, `x` is the number of specialized dependencies in this combination, and `y` is the total number of specialized dependencies. **Default value is:** `false`. |
 | `<verboseMode>`             |   `boolean`   | Run DepTrim in verbose mode. **Default value is:** `false`.                                                                                                                                                                                                                                                                                                                                                        |
 | `<skipDepTrim>`             |   `boolean`   | Skip plugin execution completely. **Default value is:** `false`.                                                                                                                                                                                                                                                                                                                                                   |

-[//]: # (TODO: Explain here how to integrate DepTrim in the CI/CD pipeline so that a different variant of the dependencies is used for each build.)

 ## How does DepTrim works?